ChristosKrilisDev/ml-agents-thesis-project/README.md

   | **Phase D**| **SD** | **AD** |

+# Installation and Set Up

-  See the [Getting Started Guide](GettingStartedGuide.md) for more detailed informations about installation and setting up the project..
+  See the [Getting Started Guide](GettingStartedGuide) for more detailed informations about installation and setting up the project.

 # Training with mlagents-learn